eudoxia0/eudoxia0.github.io/article/_posts/2023-07-15-why-checked-exceptions-failed.md

     Diagram of the Joint European Torus.
 From _Tokamaks_, John Wesson, 2004, Oxford University Press.
 ---

-Java has this feature called checked exceptions, why lets you [annotate][spec] a method with the set of exceptions it may throw, like so:
+Java has this feature called checked exceptions, which lets you [annotate][spec] a method with the set of exceptions it may throw, like so:

 [spec]: https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-8.4.6